 Every custom boat that Michael Rybovich & Sons builds is special and that's why we are thrilled to introduce No Agenda - a 2018 Rybovich 73' Convertible now listed with United broker John Blumenthal.
 "No Agenda" is hull number 4 from Michael Rybovich & Sons, a company that is the continuation of the family boat building business that originally started in 1919 and celebrated its 100th anniversary this year.
-Described as "one of the finest custom boats ever built", No Agenda is currently offered at $7,250,000.
+Described as "one of the finest custom boats ever built", No Agenda's price has just been reduced to $7,100,000!

 While this 73' Convertible is special simply because of its namesake, its unique in other ways as well.
 No Agenda is the first boat in the U.S. to integrate the ZF Marine SteerCommand Electric Steering System which uses a reactive electronic force feedback system at the steering wheel.
 The result is more precise steering and safer operation.
 With No Agenda's twin Caterpillar C-32 ACERT 1,925HP engines, she has been recorded "turning on a dime" at over 41 knots.
 Everyone on board the sea trial from Marlin magazine editor Capt.
 Jen Copeland to the ZF Marine team on board were ecstatic over the system's performance.
 Today, No Agenda has just 375 hours on the engines that have been impeccably maintained.
 With a big fuel capacity of 3,270 gallons and an efficient fuel burn at cruising speed, the range on No Agenda will take you farther and let you fish harder!